What You’ll Read

-This is an emerging category of scalable software which enables an organization to create, curate, and manage structured, measurable communication for distribution directly to all employees to help them do their jobs better, build richer connections throughout the company, and improve the experience of work for everyone.
+This is an emerging category of scalable software that enables an organization to create, curate, and manage structured, measurable communication for distribution directly to all employees to help them do their jobs better, build richer connections throughout the company, and improve the experience of work for everyone.

 The simple idea is that organizations thrive when there is great, honest, and open communication between the workers and the company.
 And with 74 percent of employees reporting that they miss out on crucial company communication, there is plenty of room for improvement.

 Communication and engagement are the catalysts that activate employees and transform businesses.
 They are critical every time an organization has to adapt, change and compete – which is basically all of the time.